RunestoneInteractive/RunestoneComponents/README.rst

 1. Clone the RunestoneTools repository to your development machine  ``git clone https://github.com/RunestoneInteractive/RunestoneTools.git``

+2. Copy conf.py.prototype to conf.py  You should not need to make any edits to get the basics working.

 2. Type the command ``paver build``

 You will now have a build folder with a file index.html in it, along with some default content.
 The contents of the build folder are suitable for hosting anywhere that you can serve static web content from!
 For a small class you could even serve the content using the builtin Python webserver.